INDUSTRY

 Step 3: Obtain Certification

-ICU and ER nurses can earn advanced certification in the respected fields after earning the required amount of experience.
-While certification may not be required it is highly encouraged and can lead to salary increase as well as additional benefits.
+ICU and ER nurses can earn advanced certification in their respective fields after earning the required amount of experience.
+While certification may not be required, it is highly encouraged and can lead to salary increases as well as additional benefits.

 To be eligible to sit for the CCRN exam, nurses must meet the following criteria:

-• Practice as an RN or APRN for 1,750 hours in direct care of acutely/critically ill pediatric patients during the previous two years, with 875 of those hours accrued in the most recent year preceding application
+• Practice as an RN or APRN for 1,750 hours in the direct care of acutely/critically ill pediatric patients during the previous two years, with 875 of those hours accrued in the most recent year preceding the application.

 OR

-• Practice as an RN or APRN for at least five years with a minimum of 2,000 hours in direct care of acutely/critically ill pediatric patients, with 144 of those hours accrued in the most recent year preceding application
+• Practice as an RN or APRN for at least five years with a minimum of 2,000 hours in the direct care of acutely/critically ill pediatric patients, with 144 of those hours accrued in the most recent year preceding the application.

 ICU and ER Nurse Similarities